-Eastside Friends of Seniors is a dedicated team of trained volunteers and professional staff providing vital support and assistance to seniors facing the challenges of aging who live in communities east of Lake Washington.
+Eastside Friends of Seniors provides volunteer-based services to seniors facing the challenges of aging and independent living in the communities east of Lake Washington.

 Compassion – We serve with heart-felt care and empathy.
 Excellence – We endeavor to be the best in all we do Integrity – We act with honesty and sincerity Dignity – We respect the self-worth of the individual